 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-A blind spot mirror is a helpful gadget fitted on the side mirrors of a car to show the driver parts of the road that are hidden from their vision.
-It essentially lets you keep track of the car lurking behind you, and you could also change lanes without compromising your safety.
-Our table below shows some of the best automotive blind spot mirrors that could help you stay safe on the road.
+A blind spot mirror is a helpful gadget installed on the side mirrors of a car to show the driver parts of the road that are hidden from their vision.
+It essentially lets you keep track of the car lurking behind you, and you can also change lanes without compromising your safety.
+Our guide below shows some of the best automotive blind spot mirrors that could help you stay safe on the road.

 Benefits of Blind Spot Mirrors

 - Get a better view of your blind spots.
 Blind spot mirrors offer you extra visibility of pedestrians and cars that would have otherwise been missed by the side mirror.
 It helps you avoid them when you are turning, switching lanes, or overtaking other cars.

 - Monitor traffic around you.
 The blind spot mirror lets you keep an eye on the car behind you while the other eye is on the vehicle right in front of you in traffic.
 You will be able to drive safely and maintain a respectable distance from other vehicles.